flute0316/DFMLEditor/README.md

 # DFMLEditor
-This software is made by C# and is desgined for converting different files in different formats to the DFML document.
+This software is made by C# and is desgined for converting different files in different formats to the DFML documents.